itymoshenko/zabbix-monitoring/scripts/README.md

 ## Notes

-Custom scripts were written using Python 3.7
+Custom scripts were written using Python 3.7 and tested on Zabbix 4.2.4.